Exeter/PEA_connect/README.md

 The purpose of these tools is to make PEA data more accessible for student developers; to facilitate students in creating applications useful and relevant to the PEA community.

-These tools organize and make public data more accessible for student developers; all of the information gathered by PEA-data-tools can be found on official Academy websites under ordinary usage.
+These tools organize and make public data more accessible for student developers.
+All of the information gathered by PEA-data-tools can be found on official Academy websites under ordinary usage.

 ##python module
 Facillitates retrieval of Exeter Connect user data.